 - Knowledgeable staff available to answer questions from students and advisors.

 - Great networking opportunities with students from a different university

 - Opportunities for cultural and language immersion through home-stays, field trips and local interactions.

 - Support services regarding billing, financial aid, and transcripts.

 What should I do before I leave?

-- Read through the UA pre-departure manual here (link coming soon)
+- Read through the UA pre-departure manual here (PDF version)

 - Set up an appointment with your UA study abroad coordinator by phone or Skype to discuss any additional questions you may have about your program, payment and coursework, etc.